puto sikwate

 6. Ngohiong

 This is like a version of lumpia or spring roll, except that it uses a five-spice powder seasoning which typically includes cloves, cinnamon, fennel seeds, star anise, and Sichuan pepper.
-What makes Cebu ngohiong special is the spicy, sweet and sour sauce, which also utilises the five-spice powder.
+What makes Cebu ngohiong special is the spicy, sweet and sour sauce, which also utilizes the five-spice powder.

 Where to buy ngohiong in Cebu